 Deciding how large a family vegetable garden will be means you need to take a few things in to consideration.
-How many members you have in your family, how much your family likes the vegetables you eat and how well you can store the excess vegetable crops you may have can all influence the size of a family vegetable garden.
+How many members you have in your family, how much your family likes the vegetables you eat and how well you can store the excess vegetable crops can all influence the size of a family vegetable garden.

 How to Grow a Garden for a Family

 The next thing to decide when creating a family vegetable garden is what vegetables you will grow.
 For more common vegetables, like tomatoes or carrots, you may want to grow larger amounts, but if you are introducing your family to a less common vegetable, like kohlrabi or bok choy, you may want to grow less until your family becomes accustomed to it.

 Also, when considering what size garden will feed a family, you also need to consider if you will be planning to serve only fresh vegetables or if you will be setting preserving some to last through fall and winter.

 Vegetable Garden Size for a Family Per Person